 The CR adds support for service capabilities subscriptions to be done for a list of identities (listId).

 This is useful for aggregators like CBP supporting a high number of chatbot applications.
 Instead of being forced to issue one service capabilities subscription per chatbot app, it can subscribe only once to the entire list of chatbot apps it supports.

+R01 – Removed listMember element as it is not required.
+Subscription information is provided within link element

 Impact on Backward Compatibility